matthewn4444/Lightpack-Filter-and-API/README.md

 ### Lightpack
 [Lightpack](http://lightpack.tv/) was a kickstarted project and the APIs were openned source.
-Users put lights on the back of their televisions and the computer can colors to the lights.
+Users put lights on the back of their televisions and the computer can send colors to the lights, extending the picture's/video's experience.
 I have taken the open source software and created a C++ and Node.js API.

 ### Filter